Greatest Hits, Vol. 2 (The Miracles album)

-Greatest Hits, Vol. 2 is the second greatest hits album for The Miracles (a.k.a.
+Greatest Hits, Vol. 2 is the second greatest hits album for the Miracles (a.k.a.
 Smokey Robinson & the Miracles), released in 1968 on Motown Records' Tamla label.
 It contained the most popular singles from the successful Going to a Go-Go, Away We A Go-Go and Make It Happen albums of the 1965–1967 period.
 It also featured the 1964 non-album single "Come On Do The Jerk", and two B-sides, "Choosey Beggar" and "Save Me".
-The hit single "I Second That Emotion" was new to album.
+The hit single "I Second That Emotion" was new to the album.
 This album reached the Top 10 on the Billboard 200 albums chart, peaking at #7, and peaked at #2 on Billboard's R&B album chart.
 Ten of the albums' 12 songs were written by Miracles members Smokey Robinson, Pete Moore, Marv Tarplin, Bobby Rogers, and Ronnie White.

 Greatest Hits, Vol. 2 was voted the 166th best album of all time in Paul Gambaccini's 1978 poll of 50 prominent American and English rock critics.
 The album was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).